JanneMattila/www/docs/_posts/2025/10/2025-10-12-traditional-app-vs-chat-based-app.markdown

 From technical perspective, you also need to keep in mind that you cannot flood the AI model with too much information.
 This means that you need to carefully place _just enough information_ to the context so that model starts to work correctly.
-You need to plan and test it with the LLM.
+Then you need to test that it works with the LLM well.

 From the
 [Function calling](https://learn.microsoft.com/en-us/semantic-kernel/concepts/ai-services/chat-completion/function-calling/?pivots=programming-language-csharp) documentation
 you can find some guidance and tips on this topic:

-> Verbosity of function schema – Serializing functions for the model to use doesn't come for free.
+> Verbosity of function schema – Serializing functions for the model to use **doesn't come for free**.
-> The more verbose the schema, the more tokens the model has to process,
+> **The more verbose the schema, the more tokens the model has to process**,
-> which can slow down the response time and increase costs.
+> which can **slow down the response time and increase costs**.
 > <br/> <br/>
 > Keep your functions as simple as possible.
 > ..., you'll notice that not all functions have descriptions